Create unit tests

 Test your UI

-In your app, you'd want to test the UI components.
+Testing your app's UI components helps you recognize errors early on.
 The Strato design system offers features to help you write unit tests for your React app.

 Install dependencies